-The River Severn Catchment Flood Management Plan is the one that is most relevant to Stratford-on-Avon District.
+The River Severn Catchment Flood Management Plan is the one that is most relevant to Warwick District.
 The actions of this were brought forward into the 2015 Flood Risk Management Plan for the Severn.

 2.5.4 River Basin Management Plans